LeoBaro/ACSTutorial/README.md

 ### Tutorial 6
 Goal: compilation of an IDL module containing multiple interface definitions.

+### Tutorial 7
+Goal: the README.md gives an overview of the different components types available in ACS

 ## How to start the tutorials
 In order to test TUTORIAL_x's components, you need to: